|Refunds Online will be unavailable from 9:00 pm Friday 29 March to 3:00 pm Saturday 30 March 2019 for a scheduled system upgrade.|

 Each legal entity can only claim once per claim period.
 This means you submit one complete claim that includes all eligible petrol and diesel used during the claim period.

-Claiming a regional fuel tax rebate will be offered as an online service only.
-You’ll be able to save details of your eligible vehicles, vessels and bulk tanks for use with your claims.
-A summary claim history will also be available to let you know the status of your claims.
+Claiming a regional fuel tax rebate is offered as an online service only.
+A summary claim history is available to let you know the status of your claims.

 If you need access to a computer and scanner, your local library can help.(external link)